- Search The Registry

 *Thomas Paul was born on this date in 1773.
 He was a Black Baptist minister.

-Paul was born in the town of Exeter in Rockingham County, New Hampshire.
+Paul was born in Exeter in Rockingham County, New Hampshire.
 He attended the Free Will Society Academy with two of his brothers.
-He then pursued the ministry in Hollis, New Hampshire, at the Free Will Baptist Church.
+He then pursued the Hollis, New Hampshire, ministry at the Free Will Baptist Church.
 He was baptized and ordained in West Nottingham Meetinghouse in 1804.

 He married Catherine Waterhouse from Cambridge, Massachusetts, on December 5, 1805.
 Shortly after their marriage, they had three children and moved to Boston.
 After moving to Boston, Paul and his family became members of the First Baptist Church.
 Following conflicts with white members, Paul met on August 8, 1805, with twenty other black congregational members to discuss how to organize the new church.

 Paul served the African Baptist Church from 1805 to 1829.
-He died two years later, on April 13, 1831, in Boston, Massachusetts, from tuberculosis.
+He died from tuberculosis two years later, on April 13, 1831, in Boston, Massachusetts.